A true story of how one couple fared on their UK to Spain removal in 2019

 “Mick delivered them the following day in the morning.
 That’s what I mean when I talk about the personal touch.”

 As I mentioned earlier James and Lynda are settled and clearly enjoying life in Spain.
 James is also now enjoying his golf and Lynda’s hair is looking fantastic…

 So, the verdict?

 I’ve really enjoyed my time sat in their company enjoying fabulous coffee amidst fantastic scenery.
 Before I leave, I ask James and Lynda the vital question.
 Could we have done anything differently, is there room for improvement?

 James – “Nothing.
 No question.
 The service was great, the chemistry between you and your customers is outstanding and it worked very well for us.
 You guys were on time, every time, and did everything you said you would.
 You delivered so much more than our furniture.”

 Thanks for coffee Lynda.
 I look forward to delivering your goods from store whenever you are ready.

-If you need a quote for a forthcoming move across Europe, fill in our form here.
+Looks like we unloaded the stress there.
+Mission accomplished.
+If you need a quote for a forthcoming move to or from Europe, fill in our form here.